 Comply with the National Reporting Obligations and share the outbreak information with the IPPC Secretariat and other relevant bodies (e.g., Europhyt for EU countries).

-Activate the crisis unit described above (point 4).
+Activate national FAW response and management units described above (point 4).

-Appoint a spokesperson from the NPPO, this person would be solely responsible to provide information to the media according to contents and modalities defined within the crisis unit through a communication plan.
+Appoint a dedicated communications team and a spokesperson from the NPPO.

 Implement all activities of the contingency plan as necessary, including the communication plan listed above.